szrthk/StudentManagementV2/README.md

 Getter and setter methods for each field.
 Also I get confused writing this bs, thanks to lombok.

-Step 2 - created StudentRepositery inside student/repo and extended it to mongorepositery why - gives us CRUD without writing boilerplate
+2. Created StudentRepositery inside student/repo and extended it to mongorepositery why - gives us CRUD without writing boilerplate

-Step 3 - Configured application.properties and set up w mongodb
+3. Configured application.properties and set up w mongodb

-Step 4 - Created a test.java files w few params just to test mongodb is working properly or not.
+4. Created a test.java files w few params just to test mongodb is working properly or not.